 saving your tables as images.
 Before saving, make sure your working

-diirectory is set to the appropriate folder.
-Then use the
+directory is set to the appropriate folder (use getwd()

 save_as_image()